 Questions and Answers

-Echinacea can help in improving ones mood mainly because it helps in the production of hormones that make a person feel better about himself.
-A lot of mood swings are actually caused by hormones and if these are regulated properly, you can immediately see huge improvements in the way you feel.
+Echinacea can help in improving one's mood mainly because it helps in the production of hormones that make a person feel better about him or herself.
+A lot of mood swings are actually caused by shifting hormone levels, and if these are regulated properly, you can immediately see huge improvements in the way you feel.

-The main component of echinacea that is able to work on your hormones is the polysaccharides.
+The main component of Echinacea that affects your hormones is the polysaccharides.
 These stimulate the production of these wanted hormones and once your body has enough of these, you will also see an improvement in your immunity against common diseases.